Fall is the perfect time to be outdoors toting a shotgun while bird hunting.

 From pheasants flushing on a Badlands hillside to mallards sailing into a decoy spread, people who love bird hunting have many options during this time of the year.
 But every option is accompanied by some hazards.

-Dr. Lacey Olson has been chasing pheasants near Chamberlain, South Dakota, since her childhood days.
-Now a physician at Sanford Health in her hometown, Dr. Olson and her family built a house on the family farm southeast of Chamberlain about five years ago.
+Dr. Lacey Olson has been chasing pheasants near Chamberlain, South Dakota, since her childhood.
+Now a physician at Sanford Health in her hometown, Dr. Olson and her family have built a house on the family farm southeast of town.
 On opening day of the pheasant season, she will join her family members and friends working the hills, valleys and sloughs looking for birds.

 “I personally do not hunt, or at least I do not carry a gun, which essentially makes me the ‘bird dog’,” Dr. Olson said.
 “As long as I have been able to walk, I have been walking the fields and kicking up birds.
 Opening weekend of pheasant season is practically a holiday at our house.
 We have hunters from out of state who have been coming for three generations and are considered good family friends.”

 Looking for more stories like this?
 Subscribe to our newsletter

 Dr. Olson and her companions know their bird hunting terrain and how exhausting a weekend hiking through it can be.
 Her medical background also has taught her the physical standards of pheasant hunting.